 - A software based profiling method for obtaining speedup stacks on commodity multi-cores.
-In Proc.
-International Symposium on Performance Analysis of Systems and Software: ISPASS 2014, pp 148-157, IEEE Computer Society, 2014.
+In 2014 IEEE INTERNATIONAL SYMPOSIUM ON PERFORMANCE ANALYSIS OF SYSTEMS AND SOFTWARE (ISPASS): ISPASS 2014, IEEE International Symposium on Performance Analysis of Systems and Software-ISPASS, pp 148-157, IEEE Computer Society, 2014.
 (DOI).

 - A tunable cache for approximate computing.
 In Proc.
 10th International Symposium on Nanoscale Architectures, IEEE International Symposium on Nanoscale Architectures, pp 88-89, IEEE, Piscataway, NJ, 2014.
 (DOI).

 - Dynamic and speculative polyhedral parallelization using compiler-generated skeletons.
 In International journal of parallel programming, volume 42, number 4, pp 529-545, 2014.
 (DOI).

 - Extending statistical cache models to support detailed pipeline simulators.
 In 2014 IEEE International Symposium On Performance Analysis Of Systems And Software (Ispass), IEEE International Symposium on Performance Analysis of Systems and Software-ISPASS, pp 86-95, IEEE Computer Society, 2014.
 (DOI).